rather-labs/rather-cake-pay/README.md

 ### Contract: CakeFactory.sol

-The `CakeFactory` contract manages cakes and cake ingredients on-chain.
+The `CakeFactory` contract manages cake groups, assigns deterministic user IDs, batches expenses, accrues interest, and cuts cakes on-chain.
+It is the single source of truth for the core financial mechanics that the frontend and backend mirror.

 #### Data Structures